1165 København K

 Café Mødestedet is located in the same building and serves an espresso-based cappuccino, which can complement the terrace’s fresh air.
 Who said that the island of Amager could not be charming?

-Extra: KUA students can look forward to getting another hang-out area in 2017.
-The Maersk-sponsored Universitetstorv square will be ready.
+Students at South Campus can look forward to getting another hang-out area in August 2019, where the university square, Universitetstorvet, will be ready.
 The park has not yet had its first visitors, but the critics are already warming up.
-Like the rest of KUA, the square is said to be too grey, too boring and too modern.
+Like the rest of South Campus, the square is said to be too grey, too boring and too modern.

-See the pictures here and judge for yourself: See the pictures of KUA’s new university square (article in Danish)
+See the pictures here and judge for yourself: See the pictures of South Campus’ new university square (article in Danish)